Is "Across" Capitalized in a Title?

 Understanding Title Capitalization

-Let’s dive in.
+Let's read on.
 Capitalization in titles usually follows specific style guides.
 The most common ones are Chicago, MLA, APA, and AP.
-Each has its guidelines for when to capitalize words like ‘across’.
+Each has its guidelines for when to capitalize words like 'across'.

 • In Chicago and MLA style, 'across' is not typically capitalized because it is a preposition with fewer than five letters.